Pickled Green Tomatoes & The Butcher and the Vegetarian

 Tara Weaver, writer of the lovely blog Tea and Cookies, had an easy and perfect basic pickling brine that can be customized in all sorts of directions.
 She suggested a sweet and sour option, which would be a refreshing take on our standard salty-sour brine.
 Like she says, play with your pickling brine and have fun.

 If you’re a lover of great writing, then you probably are already reading Tara on her scrumptious blog.
-If you aren’t reading Tara yet, then you’ll be treated to her gorgeous prose and brilliant collection of essays that instantly transport you along in her food travels.
-Everything that Tara produces is a must-read, an escape to a better place when you’re in need of something funny and uplifting.
+If you aren’t reading Tara yet, then you’ll be treated to her gorgeous prose.
+It’s a brilliant collection of essays that instantly transport you along in her food travels.
+Everything that Tara produces is a must-read.
+Her writing is an escape to a better place when you’re in need of something funny and uplifting.

-Her award winning writing is like chatting with a good friend because she her visual, comforting posts, candor and raw honesty are real and genuine.
+Her award winning writing is like chatting with a good friend.
+Tara’s visual, comforting posts, candor and raw honesty are real and genuine.

 Tara’s newest book, The Butcher and the Vegetarian, is a lovely example of why this woman has so much talent in every single one of her writing digits.
 We were immediately connected to this book because the premise of the book was a mirror image of us.
 When we first met, I was a vegetarian and Todd was all about the meat (he grew up on a cattle ranch).